MSP-Greg/SketchUp/README.md

 su_info_txt.

 All md and txt files are machine generated except the send_action.txt file, which I scraped from SketchUp.com.

-The md files are converted to html at RubyDoc.info, or one can use yard to do so.
 The text files can be used for code generation or loaded in Excel, etc.

 | File                                       | Desciption                                                                                |
 |:-------------------------------------------|:------------------------------------------------------------------------------------------|